-Train hits school bus at India crossing, killing 12 children
+Train hits school van at India crossing, killing 12 children

 Accidents are common on India’s railroad network, one of the world’s largest with 23 million people riding daily on about 11,000 passenger trains.

-There are hundreds of unmanned crossings across the country.
+Hundreds of crossings are unmanned, especially in rural areas.
 Poor finances limit efforts by rail authorities to staff the dangerous crossings around the clock.

+Vehicle drivers often try to cross the unmanned rail track in a hurry, causing accidents.